slatedocs/slate/source/includes/_apiv1.md

 }
 ```

-This endpoint is used to put updated data for an existing business listing into MojoPages.
+This endpoint is used to put updated data for an existing business listing into LocalStack.

 ### HTTP Request